ON THIS DAY 20 YEARS AGO - Nadhra Rising, a Blossoming Belly-Nerd in Home-Sewn Spangles

 That sinks in hard.
 Because it doesn't mean I don't have any fans.
 It doesn't mean I automatically suck just because some of my audience doesn't like what I do.
 Heck, even if none of my audience likes it.

-It just means I need to keep dancing and dancing and dancing, and that the more I do it, the better I will become at finding what *I* LOVE.
+It just means I need to keep dancing and dancing and dancing, and that the more I do it, the better I will become at finding what *I* like.
+What I love.
 Then, once I'm truly dancing the way I was born to dance, the way that works with my body and personality, eventually the people who love that kind of expression will find me.

 And if they don't, I just have to keep dancing because I love it.
 I mean, I can't not dance.
 I couldn't stop dancing if my life depended on it.

-So that's what I decide to do.
+So as we wend home through the mountain roads, that's what I decide to do.
 Whenever I'm up there, yes, I will absolutely leave it all on the carpet or the stage floor.
 I will give my audience everything, but if they don't give me anything in return...eh.
 I can be closed circuit and self-perpetuating, only opening in the presence of mutual appreciation.

 Then it would be a passionate conversation between us.